sawelter/sawelter/README.md

 During my college courses, I worked in teams for human-centered design projects that followed the double-diamond design process, from interviewing stakeholders to designing a mock product; I designed page layouts using graphic design principles and created branding guidelines for a fictional company; and I used data structures to construct various projects in C++ and Java.
 In addition, while completing Bloomtech's Full Stack Web Development course, I also picked up web development skills including React.js, Redux, and SQL.

 I love to travel and talk to people from other places - I spent two months in 2019 learning Japanese at Waseda University in Tokyo and eight months from 2021-2022 teaching English to middle school students near Paris.
-I would love the opportunity to work with people from other countries and cultures, or be able to go to those places myself, but I look forward to working in tech or web development wherever I can find the opportunity!
+I would love the opportunity to work with people from other countries and cultures, or be able to go to those places myself for work.

 <div align="center">
   <strong><em>Connect with me:</em></strong><br>